AvinashKumar3000/react-mini-project/class-board/back-written-notes/express-part-02.md

   3. Redirection messages (300 – 399)
   4. Client error responses (400 – 499)
   5. Server error responses (500 – 599)

+---

+How to validate POST and OTHER API calls.

+- using POSTMAN.